Weekly webinar | 100 CELPIP writing prompts + sample responses for CA$5/month Webinar Writing hub Sample essays

 1. Quick pick

-Choose the stronger sentence for Present Perfect Continuous.
+Choose the sentence that correctly uses the Present Perfect Continuous.

 2. Build it